 When the school day comes to an end, children gather as a group to sing a song or listen to a teacher-spun story or book.
 This time is seen as an opportunity for quiet time together at the end of the day, to have a shared experience as a community, and to connect experiences in their school day and family life.
 Before heading to the door, children check their "school pocket" for their art work or special collections from outside time.
 After a kind good-bye from teachers, children are reconnected with parents and caregivers, eager to share their stories from their day at school.

-NEARLY ONE HUNDRED AND FIFTY YEARS OF EARLY CHILDHOOD EDUCATION EXPERIENCE SUPPORTING CHILDREN AND FAMILIES...
+NEARLY ONE HUNDRED YEARS OF EARLY CHILDHOOD EDUCATION EXPERIENCE SUPPORTING CHILDREN AND FAMILIES...

 We are proud of (and very grateful for) the collective experience of our staff.
 With half of our staff members having served LPCNS for over a decade plus (and, two that are near three decades) our school has the great fortune of maintaining elements of our program that are unique to our collective community.
 Having said that, we also seek engaging professional development experiences each year which allows us to be abreast of the most up-to-date knowledge and best practices in the field.
 Further, mentorship between longer-serving and newer arriving staff allows us to, we hope, leave our marks (as skilled practitioners) in early childhood education.